maddydevgits/Flutter-SACET-FDP/README.md

 To run the sample apps or exercises provided:

 1. Create a Text widget which displays your name in the center of screen.
+2. Create a Image widget which displays our organisation logo in the center of screen.

 1. **Clone this repo**
    ```bash